ANDY SHAB

 a series of site-specific curatorial interventions

-Local Library Window is a project in which an exterior window of a library in a remote residential area in St Petersburg was used as an exhibition space.
-Five summer seasons, from 2013 to 2017, took place at this site, where, besides the library at Maurice Thorez Prospect, 32, no cultural establishments exist nearby.
-This curatorial intervention aimed to move contemporary art practices beyond the usual museum-gallery system toward a wider audience and to examine the different manifestations of everyday life in a place of its most apparent concentration.
+Local Library Window was a project that used the exterior window of a library in a remote residential district of St Petersburg as an exhibition space.
+Over five summer seasons, from 2013 to 2017, the site hosted exhibitions in an area where, apart from the library at 32 Maurice Thorez Prospect, no other cultural institutions exist.
+This curatorial intervention sought to move contemporary art practices beyond the conventional museum–gallery system towards a broader audience, while also exploring the various manifestations of everyday life in a place where they are most densely concentrated.

 Paradigm: The NORTH (2005—2006)